ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * 'group_title', with value either a human-readable description of the OSCORE group encoded as a CBOR text string, or the CBOR simple value Null if no description is specified.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.

-* 'ace-groupcomm-profile', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app".
+* 'ace-groupcomm-profile', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app" defined in Section 21.3 of {{I-D.ietf-ace-key-groupcomm-oscore}} encoded as a CBOR integer.

 * 'exp', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.

 * 'app_groups', with value a list of names of application groups, encoded as a CBOR array.
 Each element of the array is a CBOR text string, specifying the name of an application group using the OSCORE group as security group (see Section 2.1 of {{I-D.ietf-core-groupcomm-bis}}).

-* 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group, encoded as a CBOR text string.
+* 'joining_uri', with value the URI of the group-membership resource for joining the newly created OSCORE group as per Section 6.2 of {{I-D.ietf-ace-key-groupcomm-oscore}}, encoded as a CBOR text string.
 This parameter is defined in {{iana-ace-groupcomm-parameters}} of this specification.

 The CBOR map MAY include the following status parameters:

 * 'group_policies', defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, and consistent with the format and content defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'as_uri', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the URI of the Authorization Server associated to the Group Manager for the OSCORE group, encoded as a CBOR text string.
-Candidate group members will have to obtain an Access Token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see {{I-D.ietf-ace-key-groupcomm-oscore}}).
+Candidate group members will have to obtain an Access Token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see Section 4 and Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 ## Default Values {#default-values}